What to Do When You or Your Parents Can’t Afford CollegeMarch 23, 2021

 It’s no secret that going to college is expensive.
 With tuition on the rise, many people think higher education is simply out of reach.
 According to the U.S. Department of Education, 33% of high school juniors said they believed that college was unaffordable.

-However, there may be options available that can make the expense more manageable.
+However, there may be options available that can make the expense more manageable if you don’t have your parents paying for college.
 If you can’t afford college right now, keep reading for a few tips that may help.

 7 Ways to Pay for School if You Can’t Afford College